Our Team

 - Communications

-Marj implements front- and back-end development and oversees the overall design of the ESMAP website, subsidiary sites, and activity databases.
-She designs and produces the quarterly electronic newsletter; writes news for the web; and maintains ESMAP’s external contacts database.
+Marj implements front- and back-end development and oversees the overall design of the ESMAP website, subsidiary sites, activity databases, and other online platforms.
+She designs and produces the monthly electronic newsletter; writes news for the web; and maintains ESMAP’s external contacts database.
 Marj leads the coordination of all ESMAP’s Donors’ Consultative Group Meetings and all International knowledge exchange and global outreach events, such as: ESMAP Knowledge Exchange Forums in Austria, Netherlands, Switzerland, and the United Kingdom; Mini Grids Learning Events in Ghana, Kenya, Myanmar, and Nigeria; and the ESMAP Geothermal International Conferences.
+She also implements ESMAP’s social media campaigns.

 - Sustainable Renewables Risk Mitigation Initiative (SRMI)